jbgust/single-use/README.md

 ## Update

+On January 31, 2021 add counter on download

 On Mars 16, 2020 add feature to restart download during one day if download failed.

 On Feb 28, 2018 a feature was added to allow remote files to be downloaded, in addition to local files